This is the featured image of the The Ultimate Guide to Digital Sampling blog article.

 One-Shots

-First of all, this is the simplest, most linear method of sampling.
+First of all, this is the simplest, most linear sampling method.
 Like a soundboard, the audio file plays in its entirety each time it is triggered.
-Therefore, Most MPC-style samplers like Battery default to one-shot mode (volume envelope disabled).
+Therefore, most MPC-style samplers like Battery default to one-shot mode (volume envelope disabled).
+Consequently, it is Ideal for arranging songs out of pre-produced samples because it preserves their duration and amplitude contours.

 Envelope-Controlled Samples

+On the contrary, the time-based envelope defines the sample’s amplitude contour.
+Great for making variations of the same model.
 As a result, The module below is the envelope for controlling samples in Battery 4.
 Click the power button (top left) to enable it.

 smp1